IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/task-panels.md

  ]}
 />

-## Process panel inside a task panel
+## Task process panel inside a task panel

-A task process bar panel allows a frontend to visualize an ongoing process in all of its task panels.
-Unlike the process bar, a task process bar panel is part of the task panel and as such does not overlap the task panel itself.
+A task process panel allows a frontend to visualize an ongoing process in all of its task panels.
+Unlike the main process panel, a task process panel is part of the task panel and as such does not overlap the task panel itself.
 The task process bar panel will persist for the whole task panel stack.

-The process panel UI template can also be used [outside the process panel](#task-panel-alongside-the-task-process-panel-layout).
-For instance, the TomTom IndiGO media application uses it to have UI consistency between the process panel Mini Player and Now Playing Bar.
+The compact process panel UI template can also be used [outside the process panel](#task-panel-alongside-the-task-process-panel-layout).
+For instance, the TomTom IndiGO media application uses it to have UI consistency between the Mini Player main process panel and Now Playing task process panel.

 ![process panel](images/task-panels/process-panel.png)

 ### Task panel alongside the task process panel layout

-The layout template for the type of task panel can determine which side of the task panel shows a process panel (for example, in the media or communication app).
+The layout template for the type of task panel can determine which side of the task panel shows a task process panel (for example, in the media or communication app).
 The following example visualizes how a process panel could be moved to the side on certain screen sizes.

 <Blockquote>
     This is just an example, as alternative layouts of the task process panel are not yet supported